katyk20/distance-education-highered/README.md

 ## Data Sources
 1. [National Center for Education Statistics (NCES) Integrated PostSecondary Education Data System (IPEDS)](https://nces.ed.gov/ipeds/datacenter/DataFiles.aspx?goToReportId=7&sid=91e3bacc-b5ed-4fd5-b314-96ea78985bdd&rtid=1)

 IPEDS  is a system of survey components that collects data from all institutions that provide postsecondary education and are eligible to receive Title IV funding across the United States and other U.S. jurisdictions.
-IPEDS begain tracking DE in 2021-2013 and current collects DE data in four survey components:
+IPEDS begain tracking DE in 2021-2013 and currently collects DE data in four survey components:
 * ***Institutional Characteristics***: Records institutions offering DE courses and/or programs for undergraduate and graduate students and whether all programs are offered exclusively via DE.  <br>
 * ***12-Month Enrollment***:number of students enrolled in DE courses over 12-month period.<br>
 * ***Fall Enrollment***: Captures the number of students enrolled in DE courses in the fall term and, of the students enrolled exclusively via DE, by degree level and geographic location.<br>